Magic Quadrant for Transportation Management Systems

 - Historically, the vendor's sales have primarily focused on North America, but it is expanding its logistics capabilities and sales reach internationally.

-- The vendor's sole focus on transportation limits its ability to pursue SCE convergence, unless it were to partner with other ERP or WMS vendors that lack credible TMSs.
+- The vendor's sole focus on transportation limits its ability to pursue SCE convergence, unless it was to partner with other ERP or WMS vendors that lack credible TMSs.